valNodeOne/Documentation/Relayer/IBC-Challange.md

 ## Step 3: Verify Relayer

-To verify the Relayer we will send some TKI from kichain-t-4 to band-laozi-testnet4.
+To verify the relayer we will send some TKI from kichain-t-4 to band-laozi-testnet4.

 The balance of the receiving wallet on band-laozi-testnet4 before the transaction only contains uband:
 ```bash=